-Listed in this article are GED® preparatory class sites and testing facilities in the Morristown area.
+Listed in this article are GED preparatory class sites and testing facilities in the Morristown area.
 New Jersey offers two options to people looking to earn their High School Equivalency degree, the GED and HiSET assessments.

-The HSE program is for adults who did not complete high school and gives them another chance to earn an equivalent degree.
+The high school equivalency (HSE) program is for adults who did not complete high school and gives them another chance to earn an equivalent degree.

-The HiSET and TASC have split up the Literacy part in separate writing and reading tests, so five in total that can also be taken separately.
+The HiSET® has split up the Literacy part into separate writing and reading tests, so five in total, that can also be taken separately.

-New Jersey was the first state where all three tests could be only be taken on a computer.
+New Jersey was the first state where both tests could be taken on a computer only.
 Paper-and-pencil testing belongs to the past except for applicants who need accommodations.

 Literacy Volunteers of Morris County